 Many screens have different fields for text input, though they all have similar UI.
 These fields have various input methods: regular input fields, fields for calendar dates, fields where a user has to choose from a list of options, and fields that display content that was chosen on another screen.
 To implement all these fields we decided to develop a single component with a flexible data source, data validation, and formatting.

 In GoHarpy each service request has a corresponding route that must be displayed on the map in the app.
 This route must be put on the employee app screen.
 The UI object "map" requires a lot of resources: which would have significantly slowed down the UI performance.
 This is why we decided against using the interactive map and went with Google Static Maps API instead.

-When we form a request, we send all necessary data within it, including coordinates, color and thickness of lines, and required size of the image.
+When we form a request, we send all necessary data within it, including coordinates, color, and thickness of lines, and required the size of the image.
 This returns a static image, which is then displayed for a user.

 3.)
 Tracking Employees

-A Employee should be able to confirm once job is done.
+An Employee should be able to confirm once the job is done.
 To do that they have to get their customer signature and send it to the server.
-It should be possible to take a signature and complete an job even if there is no Internet connection at the moment.
+It should be possible to take a signature and complete a job even if there is no Internet connection at the moment.